IronIdkDev/AIESECabbreviations/README.md

 - **IC** - Impact Circle
 - **ICB** - Internal Control Board (the international ECB)
+- **iComm** - Internal Communications (Usually also used to refer as the iComm Team, responsible for internal content)
 - **ICX** - Incoming Exchange (operations who receive EPs, like iGV, iGT and iGE)
 - **IM** - Information Management
 - **IR** - International Relations